What to Do on St. George Street in St. Augustine

 Boutiques, bistros, galleries and gift shops populate cubbyhole storefronts – but you won't find cars or bicycles.

-St. George Street is the premier street in the nation's oldest city, a thoroughfare where pedestrians can stroll unencumbered by vehicle or even bicycle traffic.
+St. George Street in St. Augustine is the premier street in the nation's oldest city, a thoroughfare where pedestrians can stroll unencumbered by vehicle or even bicycle traffic.

 St. George is just one of several quaint, walkable streets in the Historic District of St. Augustine, and getting lost among the side streets is part of the fun of experiencing this small northeast Florida city.
 St. Augustine is also close to several beach communities – including Vilano Beach, Crescent Beach and St. Augustine Beach – and about 20 miles south of Ponte Vedra Beach, where TPC Sawgrass – home of the PGA Tour and one of the nation's most famous golf courses – is located.